Microsoft Power BI

 Screenshot shows the filled registration form.

-Screenshot shows where to obtain an Application ID in the Overview tab
+Screenshot shows where to obtain the Client ID, and Tenant ID

 Screenshot shows the new client secret button in the Certificates and secrets tab.

-In the Add a client secret window, enter any description, specify when you want the client secret to expire, and click Add.
+In the Add a client secret window, enter a description, select an expiry time, and click Add.

 Screenshot shows where to obtain the Client secret value in the Certificates and secrets tab

-1. Open Azure Portal and sign in using a Global administrator account for the directory.
+1. Open the Azure Portal and sign in.

 Screenshot shows the Groups tab for an app in the Azure Active Directory section.